HireDale/daleydose/about-prescription-restrictions.md

 ### CONTROLLED PRESCRIPTION LOCK
 The Prescriber cannot add Schedule II, Schedule III, or Schedule IV medication to their Daley Dose prescriptions.

-### ONLY OTCS
+### MAXIMUM RESTRICTIONS
-The Prescriber can add only over‑the‑counter (OTC) medication to their Daley Dose prescriptions.
+The Prescriber can add only Schedule V and over‑the‑counter (OTC) medication to their Daley Dose prescriptions.

 ## **DRUG CLASSIFICATIONS**
 ---